lucask07/covg_clamp/README.md

 - x21

 **Feedback buffer offset**

 The feedback buffer has offset adjustment.
-This is generated by a 10-bit DAC, IC1 (DAC53401), followed by a unipolar to bipolar amplifier (U23).
+This is generated by a 10-bit I2C interface DAC, IC1 (DAC53401), followed by a unipolar to bipolar amplifier (U23).
 The output of the bipolar converter ranges between +/-1 V (resolution of 1.9 mV / bit).
 OUT = VDAC*1.666-1.

-(simulation: non_inverting_rpot_bw.asc)
+(simulation: non\_inverting\_rpot\_bw.asc)

 **Compensation adjustment**

 Adjustments of the closed-loop stability are achieved using four approaches.

 - The primary approach is a lead compensator formed by R30 in parallel with the capacitors in the compensation switching sheet.
 This method is presented in "Voltage Clamping of Excitable Membranes" by Bezanilla, Vergara, and Taylor.
-The compensation capacitors (47 pF, 200 pF, 1 nF, 4.7 nF) are selectable using the the TMUX6111 controlled by SEL[1..4].
+The compensation capacitors (47 pF, 200 pF, 1 nF, 4.7 nF) are selectable using the the TMUX6111 I/O expander bits CCOMP[1..4].
 - A second approach is adjusting the gain of the feedback buffer (see above).
 - A third approach is a stabilizing feedback network of R in series with C; simulations have shown little beneift of this network.
 Also, beware that the C forms a pole with the current resolving resistor (R\_F) which can be very low frequency.
 The footprints for these components are included by not populated.
 This is also presented in Bezanilla, et al.
 - The fourth potential approach is an input lead-lag compensator formed by R69 and C37 (unpopulated).
 See [TI App Note AN-1604](https://www.ti.com/lit/an/snoa486b/snoa486b.pdf?ts=1623954308102&ref_url=https%253A%252F%252Fwww.google.com%252F)